susannahnah/prime-pw-week5-redo/readme.md

 Tier 1 Week 5
 ===

-This week, we'll be exploring classes by creating an application to help maintain a record collection.
+This week, we'll be exploring objects by creating an application to help maintain a record collection.

 Required Features
 ===

 Adding records to the collection

-- start by creating a ```Record``` that has the following properties:
- - title
- - artist
- - year
-- next create a variable "collection" that is am empty array
+- create a variable "collection" that is an empty array
-- add a function to your script named ```addToCollection( title, artist, year)``` that, when called, creates a new album and pushes it into the "collection" array
+- add a function to your script named ```addToCollection( title, artist, year)``` that, when called, creates a new record object and pushes it into the "collection" array
-- this function should return the new record
+- this function should return the newly created record object

 Stretch Goals
 ===